nathanmfrench/DubStudio/docs/check-later-to-know.md

-I'll provide an in-depth explanation of the CDK bundling process, specifically focusing on how it works in your infrastructure stack.
-Let's break this down into several key components:
+How CDK bundling works in my stack.

 1. **Overview of CDK Bundling**
 The bundling process in your stack is specifically used for the Python Lambda layer (`dubbingLayer`).
 Here's the relevant code: